Let's answer to some interview questions about HTTP protocol.

 Nonstandard base type prefixed by

-Loading of page elements in parallel over a single TCP connection.
+Loading of page elements in parallel over a single TCP connection (good for mobile networks).

 Data compression of HTTP headers.